 suit near the centre of the front row, is John Caleb Williams.

-In 1909, or shortly afterwards, he relinquished his position as President of the Guild, having been promoted with the Midland Railway to Committee Secretary and moved
+In 1909, Williams relinquished his position as President of the Guild, having been promoted with the Midland Railway to Committee Secretary and moved

 to Leicester.
 By 1926, when his elder daughter, Margaret Christina, married Reverend William Hooker Rowden, he was working as a Home Director of an India Mission.
 By 1939,